 Unnatural.

-āThe Night Kingā¦
+āThe Night Kingā¦ā

 And then they saw him.

-Behind the dying dragon, a figure emerged from the flamesāstaggering, consumed by smoke and ash.
+Behind the dying dragon, a figure emerged through the flames, staggering, consumed by smoke and ash.
 The Night King was no longer the same.

-But not even that barrier of dead flesh and dark magic had been enough.
+But even that barrier of dead flesh and magic hadnāt been enough.

-And yet⦠his gaze remained unchanged.
+And yet⦠his gaze was unchanged.

 Blue.